Unique to Older Adults

 Renal insufficiency can contribute to heart failure getting worse.
 Or heart failure itself can lead to renal insufficiency.
 Impaired kidney function can cause your health to worsen and this also puts more of a strain on your heart.
 Your healthcare provider will measure your kidney function with other blood and urine tests.

 If you have heart failure, you may develop swelling, especially in your feet, ankles, and lower legs.
 This happens because your kidneys are no longer able to maintain normal water levels in your body.
 Your healthcare provider will probably give you diuretic medicines to help you urinate more and get rid of the extra water.
-When someone has heart failure and renal insufficiency and is taking diuretics, it is very important to monitor the level of electrolytes and kidney functioning.
+When someone has both heart failure and renal insufficiency and is taking diuretics, it is very important to monitor the level of electrolytes and kidney function.
 Aggressive use of diuretics can lead to renal function getting worse.
 But not taking enough diuretics can make heart failure worse.
 If your kidney function gets worse, other heart failure medications (such as ACE inhibitors or ARBs) may need to be adjusted to prevent further decline.
 For these reasons, it is not unusual for your healthcare provider to switch the doses of these medicines frequently when you go for follow up appointments.

 Depression and Heart Failure

-If you have chronic heart failure, there is a serious risk that you will suffer from depression at some point.
+If you have chronic heart failure, there is a high risk that you will suffer from depression at some point.
 This type of severe depression is more serious than the normal, temporary feeling of sadness that all people experience from time to time.
 The older you are, and the worse your heart failure symptoms get, the greater the chance that you will become seriously depressed.
-Although estimates vary, researchers now believe that about one-third of heart failure patients suffer from clinical depression sometime during their illness.
+Although estimates vary, researchers now believe that about one-third of heart failure patients suffer from serious depression sometime during their illness.
 There are many reasons for depression to occur.
 So being aware of your risk can help you keep from slipping into a depression.
 It can also help reduce its severity if you are already depressed.

 Frequent causes of depression in people with heart failure include: